-- On May 31, 2021, SIR entered into its latest amending agreement (the "Eighth Amending Agreement") to its Credit Agreement, which among other things, extended the maturity date of the credit facilities as well as certain waivers to July 6, 2022.
-SIR has resumed current royalty payments to the Partnership and to the Fund for interest on the SIR Loan in accordance with the Credit Agreement and the approval of SIR's Lender. - On May 31, 2021, the Fund and the Partnership entered into an acknowledgement consent agreement with the Lender, and the Fund, the Partnership, and SIR entered into a waiver and extension agreement.
-The expiration date of certain deferrals in these agreements was extended to July 6, 2022. - As at February 13, 2022, the Partnership continued to defer the collection of royalties and the Fund continues to defer the collection of interest on the SIR Loan as part of the conditions required by SIR's senior lender to grant SIR a series of waiver and amending agreements under its Credit Agreement, until July 6, 2022, in order to provide SIR with financial support during the pandemic.
-However, effective September 15, 2021, having met the conditions stipulated by SIR's senior lender (refer to SEDAR for details of the "Eighth Amending Agreement"), SIR has begun its repayment of deferred royalties and interest on the SIR Loan.
-Pursuant to the eighth amendment under SIR's Credit Agreement, these amounts will be repaid over 10 monthly installments of \$0.5 million and \$0.4 million, respectively.
-As at YTD 2022, SIR paid \$2.7 million (Q2 2021 - nil) of deferred royalties owing to the Partnership and \$1.8 million (Q2 2021 - nil) of deferred interest on the SIR Loan owing to the Fund.
-Effective February 13, 2022, \$2.6 million of the deferred royalties remained outstanding to the Partnership and \$1.8 million of the deferred interest on the SIR Loan remained owing to the Fund.
-Subsequent to Q2 2022, as at March 31, 2022, the scheduled deferral payments have been made by SIR on February 15, 2022 and March 15, 2022, respectively.
+On June 16, 2022, as part of the Ninth Amendment, the Fund and the Partnership entered into an acknowledgement agreement with the Lender acknowledging, among other things:

+- receipt of a copy of the Ninth Amendment, and - that none of: entering the agreement, borrowing under the agreement, or performing any of the obligations under the agreement shall breach any of the terms or constitute an event of default under any of the Fund's or the Partnership's existing agreements with the Company. - Effective September 15, 2021, having met the conditions stipulated by SIR's senior lender (refer to SEDAR for details of the "Eighth Amending Agreement"), SIR began its repayment of deferred royalties and deferred interest on the SIR Loan.
+Pursuant to the eighth amendment under SIR's Credit Agreement, these amounts were to be repaid over 10 monthly installments of \$0.5 million and \$0.4 million, respectively.
+As at May 8, 2022, SIR paid \$4.2 million (Q3 2021 \$0.6 million) of deferred royalties owing to the Partnership and \$2.8 million (Q3 2021 \$0.3 million) of deferred interest on the SIR Loan owing to the Fund.
+Effective May 8, 2022, \$1.1 million of the deferred royalties remained outstanding to the Partnership and \$0.7 million of the deferred interest on the SIR Loan remained owing to the Fund.
+Subsequent to Q3 2022, the final scheduled deferral payments were made by SIR on May 15, 2022 and June 15, 2022, respectively, enabling SIR to extinguish all liabilities related to these payments.